 The department hosts monthly grand rounds given by a mix of invited lecturers, internal faculty, and our own senior residents presenting a capstone project.
 There are several named annual lectureships for visiting professors such as the Whitehouse Lecture, DiPietro Lecture, the Beierwaltes Lecture, and the Berg Lecture.

 After rotating through all core rotations and before starting both junior and senior call, selected faculty are invited to review high-yield call cases to the resident class preparing for the pool, during specially given afternoon conferences.
 These conferences are highly rated by residents as a way to consolidate their knowledge before taking call.

-In the Summer of their second year, residents attend an internal physics course given by our department’s world expert medical physicists.
+Residents attend an internal physics course given by our department’s world expert medical physicists.
 The lectures cover the physics of all modalities to prepare for the ABR Core Exam as well as satisfying the National Regulatory Committee requirements to become an authorized prescribers of radiopharmaceuticals.